Pepperstone

 What is the minimum deposit for each account?

-Even with strong regulation, trading at Pepperstone carries inherent market risks.
-Regulation ensures broker reliability, but traders remain exposed to the risks of leveraged CFD and spread betting trading, where price volatility can amplify gains and losses.
+Important: Even with no minimum deposit requirement, trading at Pepperstone carries inherent market risks.
+Regulation ensures broker reliability, but traders remain exposed to the risks of leveraged CFD and spread betting trading, where price volatility can amplify both gains and losses.
+Pepperstone Limited is regulated by the FCA (FRN: 684312) and eligible clients are covered by the FSCS up to £85,000.

 Which platforms can I use with each account?